jonjohnsontc/pthreads-exercises/3/notes.md

 A condition variable is how threads can communicate about the status of a dataset and its corresponding mutex.

 ![Example condition variable operation](./imgs/3-4_cond_variable_operation.png)

+A conditional variable should never be copied, but of course can be shared by passing pointers